Kroc/pling-z80/docs/implementation.md

                                 |                   ^
                                 '-------------------'

-The language grammar is designed to not require forward-references, that is, calling a function before it's been defined.
-You must define a function before it can be called.
-This avoids having to do a second pass on the code to fix up forward-references and to minimise the amount of meta-data that needs to be held during assembly.

 The heading below describes the process of mapping function names in string form from the source code to the existing assembled code.

 ## The Dictionary

-A dictionary is a lookup of function names to their position within the assembled code.
-It is named after _Forth_'s dictionary (because it calls tokens "words").
+A dictionary is a lookup of symbol names to their position within the assembled code.
+It is named after _Forth_'s dictionary which calls tokens "words".
+When a token is not a literal value (like a string or number), the dictionary is searched for the symbol name.
+The dictionary is always searched _backwards_, that is, the most recently defined word first to the oldest word last.
+This allows for simple scope resolution, with newer defined words overriding older ones if they share the same name.

-The _Pling!_ keyword `fn` defines a new function. `fn` is a special keyword that only the assembler understands and does not exist in the assembled code when running.
+The _Pling!_ keyword `fn` defines a new function; it is a special keyword that only the assembler understands and does not exist in the assembled code when running.

 When the parser comes across the `fn` keyword, it reads the next token as the name of the function to use.
 A dictionary Value is created on top of the heap, pointing to the function name just captured.